Diplomatiq/crypto-random/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Please check all points applying to this PR using an "x". -->

+-   [ ] The pull request consists of exactly one commit.
 -   [ ] The commit message follows the [commit message guidelines](https://github.com/Diplomatiq/crypto-random/blob/develop/CONTRIBUTING.md#commit-messages).
 -   [ ] Tests for the changes have been added / updated (for features / bug fixes).
 -   [ ] Docs have been added / updated (for features / bug fixes).